 How to have less sugar in a sweet starbucks

-What’s crazy is that Starbucks have already worked hard to reduce the amounts of sugar in their drinks, the strawberry sauce has less sugar now and apparently in 2016, 63% of all of their beverages sold contained zero added sugar.
+What’s crazy is that Starbucks has already worked hard to reduce the amounts of sugar in their drinks, the strawberry sauce has less sugar now, and apparently, in 2016, 63% of all of their beverages sold contained zero added sugar.

 Your other option is to go for a smaller size, if you want to enjoy the same drink but have less sugar then get yourself a tall or a short size, same great flavor but less overall sugar consumption.
 Win-win!